February/March 2017 (8 nights) (Sold Out)

 Hot air balloon safaris are also available.
 This is a very early morning activity, giving stunning views of the sunrise, the landscape and a sense of the sheer size of the Masai Mara region.

 Today we will catch our scheduled air charter flight back to Wilson Airport in Nairobi.
-On arrival, we will be met by our representatives and will have some day rooms at our disposal (at the Ole Sereni Hotel) to shower and get ready for our international flights back home.
+On arrival, we will be met by our representatives and will have some day rooms at our disposal, depending on departure flight times, (at the Ole Sereni Hotel) to shower and get ready for our international flights back home.
 International flights may be scheduled to depart that evening to home destinations.
 See note below regarding travel extensions.

 Air travel and customized extensions to this safari, including other camps in Kenya and/or Tanzania, gorilla trekking in Rwanda, or other destinations may be arranged through Eyes on Africa as desired.
 Ask us for further information.